monnierliz/monnierliz.github.io/index.md

 	Develops skills for restoring equilibrium.
 	Teaches you how to move your unique body in a range that is right for you.
 	Helps you to rediscover the pleasure of moving!
-Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
-For more information check out this link: http://movementintelligence.org/bones-for-life

 **If this is your first Bones for Life® class**, you will need to submit the Foundation for Movement Intelligence Memorandum of Understanding prior to taking a class.
 You only need to do this once. https://forms.gle/K6mNWwSemJ5dkFEq9

+**Other In Person Classes Available with Liz Monnier:**

-**Dance for PD** (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m. classes will resume in the fall.
-(Call 260-424-6574 to register,fwdc.org, drop in’s welcome)
+**Dance for PD** (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m.
+(Call 260-424-6574 to register,fwdc.org, drop in’s welcome) Winter Classes start January 8, 2024.

-**Exploring Dance **(for young adults with developmental disabilities)In Person** Students will gain confidence by expressing themselves through dance.
-We will refine our motor skills while gaining strength and flexibility.
-Mondays 5:30-6:30, classes will resume in the fall at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802.
+**Exploring Dance**(for young adults with diversabilities) Students will gain confidence by expressing themselves through dance.
+We will refine our motor skills while improving strength and flexibility.
+Mondays 6:15-7:15 p.m. at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802.
 To register call 260-424-6574 or fwdc.org.
+Winter Classes start January 8, 2024.
 Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802

+**T'ai Chi For Relaxtion**
+In person at the Fort Wayne Botanical Gardens, Tuesdays January 23 - February 27, 2024, 10 a.m.-11:00 a.m.
+AND 5:00 p.m.- 6:00 p.m.
+All are welcome to find a sense of relaxation through the basic principles of this ancient Chinese movement form.
+Our class will focus on breathing, developing confidence in balance and weight shifts, quieting the mind, moving slowly and finding efficiency and flow in our movement.
+User-friendly Qigong exercises will promote healing and internal harmony.
+To register call Fort Wayne Parks and Recreation: 260-427-6000.

+**Bones for Life®**
+In Person at the Fort Wayne Botanical Gardens, Tuesdays 5:00-6:00 p.m.
+March 5- 26 (registration deadline; February 27) AND April 16-May 7, 2024,registration deadline April 9)
+To register call Fort Wayne Parks and Recreation: 260-427-6000.

 <p style="text-align: center;">{% include button.html text="Learn More" link="/services" %}</p>